Is A Police Report Required To File An Insurance Claim?

 WHAT CAN HAPPEN WITHOUT AN ATTORNEY’S HELP?

-For all of these reasons, if you’ve been injured by a negligent driver in south Texas, you should let an experienced Edinburg auto accident attorney – a trained negotiator who routinely deals with insurance companies – represent you and negotiate with the insurance company on your behalf.
+For all of these reasons, if you’ve been injured by a negligent driver in south Texas, you should let a skilled Edinburg auto accident lawyer – a trained negotiator who routinely deals with insurance companies – represent you and negotiate with the insurance company on your behalf.

 IF YOU’VE BEEN INJURED, WHAT DO YOU TELL THE INSURANCE COMPANY?

-Of course, you will need to inform your own insurance company when you’ve been involved in a traffic collision, but do not make any formal statement or sign any insurance documents at that time or at any time before you’ve had a consultation with an experienced Texas traffic accident attorney.
+Of course, you will need to inform your own insurance company when you’ve been involved in a traffic collision, but do not make any formal statement or sign any insurance documents at that time or at any time before you’ve had a consultation with a Texas traffic accident attorney.

 IF YOU’RE INJURED, HOW CAN A POLICE ACCIDENT REPORT HELP YOU?